yhuacode/pmrace-vagrant/EXPERIMENTS.md

     vagrant@PMRace-AE:~$ ./scripts/exp4_memcached_pmem_code_coverage.sh
 ```

-**Expected Results**: The end of command output is the locations of web pages for the code coverage of memcached-pmem.
+**Expected Results**: The end of output is the locations of web pages for the code coverage of memcached-pmem.
 For the detailed numbers about the coverage of memcached commands (Table 3), please refer to the lcov report page for "memcached.c" and check the line data (hit times) for the following lines.

 #Line | Commands or Cases
 ------|------------------